pvasek/kudu-wiki/Azure-Site-Extensions.md

 - Go to the [Kudu Console](https://github.com/projectkudu/kudu/wiki/Kudu-console)
 - Click the 'planet' icon
 - Click the Config folder
 - Click the download button for `applicationhost.config`.
-Or you can click the Edit button to look at it directly in the browser (but don't attempt to modufy it from here!)
+Or you can click the Edit button to look at it directly in the browser (but don't attempt to modify it from here, as it's read only!)

 #### Finding the log of what happened during the transform